foreverphoenix/the-phoenix-flavour/content/tpf/performance-guide/_index.md

 There may be various reasons which include:

 - **Playing at a high resolution (1440p or above):** Any of the options will help.
+Check the resolution scale option.
 - **Having a low amount of VRAM (4GB or less):** Regenerate DynDOLOD on Medium with 2D tree LOD.
-- **AMD CPU and/or GPU:** Replace Rudy ENB with Serio's ENB (ENBSeries is optimised for Intel/NVIDIA).
+- **AMD CPU and/or GPU:** Install the optimised INI for Rudy ENB, or a different ENB preset (ENBSeries is optimised for Intel/NVIDIA).
-- **Older hardware in general:** Any of the options will help.
+- **Older/slower hardware in general:** Any of the options will help.

+### Very Low-End PCs

+If your hardware is very outdated (Skyrim SE minimum requirements or even below), you should definitely follow all steps.
+INIs on medium, DynDOLOD on low with 2D trees, and ReShade instead of ENB should help you attain a playable framerate, at least on 1080p.
+Scaling down the resolution may help further in making the game playable.

-## Regenerating INI Files
+## INI Tweaks

 One reason why TPF always used to be very performance-friendly was because we ran BethINI (the INI configuration tool) with the Medium preset.
 This has since changed (High is the default now) so the first thing we can do is revert to those more conservative settings.

 It should be noted that the visual degradation is not hugely noticeable, the difference in settings will mostly apply to distant objects.
 However, it should help you regain some frames.

+Alternatively, there is also a single INI tweak that can already give your framerate a boost by itself.

+### Option 1: Block Level Tweak

+The performance gain from regenerating INI files comes largely from a single setting.
+If you only need a few extra FPS and don't want to lower visual quality by too much, you can start by tweaking this setting.
+As you can see in this [comparison slider](https://imgsli.com/NjAxMDY), you can gain about 7FPS depending on your location.

+- In **Mod Organizer 2**, open the **INI Editor**.
+- Switch to the **skyrimprefs.ini** tab and scroll to the bottom.
+- Under **[Terrain Manager]** change the value for `fBlockLevel1Distance=` to `32768`.
+- Click the **Save** button at the bottom and close the window.

+### Option 2: BethINI Medium

+First, restore the vanilla INI files to use as a base:

 - Make sure **Mod Organizer 2** is closed.
 - Navigate to your Documents folder: `C:\Users\Your User Name\Skyrim Special Edition`.